fs command group

 To display full object paths, use the --absolute

 option.
-The following example lists the full information of the objects, and the objects’ full paths, in a tmp
+The following examples list the full information of the objects, and the objects’ full paths, found in the specified volume’s root or in a tmp

 directory within the DBFS root: